lisp-docs/process-dpans3r/output/chap-1/b-e-definitions/_b-e-c-error-terminology.md

-This means that in this situation implementations are permitted to define unambiguous extensions to the syntax of the *form* being described.
+This means that in this situation implementations are permitted to define unambiguous extensions to the syntax of the <GlossaryTerm styled={true} term={"form"}><i>form</i></GlossaryTerm> being described.
 No *conforming code* may depend on this extension.
 Implementations are required to document each such extension.
 All

 *conforming code* is required to treat the syntax as meaningless.
 The standard might disallow certain extensions while allowing others.
-For example, “no implementation is free to extend the syntax of **defclass**.”
+For example, “no implementation is free to extend the syntax of <DictionaryLink styled={true} term={"defclass"}><b>defclass</b></DictionaryLink>.”